 3. Lastly, bake the cookies until the shortbread is lightly golden and the filling is set.

 Don’t over-fill the thumbprints or the lemon curd will bubble and overflow in the oven.
-You want to use a teaspoon to indent the cookie dough balls, but fill the cookies with only about 1/2 teaspoon of lemon curd.
+You want to use a teaspoon to indent the cookie dough balls, but fill the cookies with only about 1/2 teaspoon of curd.

 Stacks and rows of lemon curd cookies on a white marble counter.